 Brad’s Famous Cheesy Shrimp & Grits

-Ok, so maybe Brad’s Famous Cheesy Shrimp & Grits aren’t famous worldwide.
+You will love this cheesy shrimp and grits recipe if you want an easy way to feed a large crowd.
+I’ll share his current recipe, which has evolved over the last 8 years, and a little history of Brad’s Famous Cheesy Shrimp & Grits.
+Ok, maybe Brad’s Famous Cheesy Shrimp & Grits aren’t famous worldwide.
 However, our friends and Family don’t hesitate to accept an invitation when we have our annual Shrimp & Grits Dinner Party!
-In addition, they are yummy, easy and feed a lot of people.

 The History